mesg-foundation/mesg-js/README.md

 ## Event

-To emit an event, the service should call `MESG.emitEvent` function with the event's key and event's data as parameters.
+To emit an event, the service should call the `MESG.emitEvent` function with the event's key and event's data as parameters.
 This function returns a `Promise`.

 ```javascript
 MESG.emitEvent(__EVENT_KEY__, __EVENT_DATA__)